-If you're planning a trip to St Petersburg Russia during Winter, be prepared to deal with a city covered by a lot of snow and parks buried in an icy mantle, as well as long dark nights, cold days and slippery streets.
+If you're planning a trip to St Petersburg during winter, be prepared to deal with a city covered by snow and parks buried in an icy mantle, as well as long mysterious nights, cold days, and slippery streets.

-On the other hand, be ready to be seduced by enchanting views of frozen rivers and canals and beautiful snowflakes in the sun.
-You will be entertained by diverse cultural events, Russian celebrations and fun outdoor activities.
+If you come around this time, you'll be seeing enchanting views of frozen rivers and canals and beautiful snowflakes in the sun.
+You will be enjoying several cultural events, Russian celebrations and fun outdoor activities.
 At the same time, you will also discover a city aglow with hundreds of unique architectural monuments and sculptures.

-Honestly, some of most brilliantly beautiful days occur between December and January.
-In fact, St Petersburg weather over this time offers a new romantic quality to our Russian city that combined with the New Year celebrations may definitely amaze you.
+Some of most brilliantly beautiful days occur between December and January.
+In fact, the weather in St Petersburg over this time offers a new romantic quality that combined with the New Year celebrations will certainly amaze you.

 So don’t let the cold defeat you as it defeated both Napoleon and Hitler!
-But rather, challenge yourself and enjoy this real Russian Winter experience.
+But rather, wrap up warm and come to visit us in winter.☺

 Yes, it's cold, dark and snowy, we know that!
 But winter in St Petersburg is also wonderfully atmospheric with plenty of things to do and see.

-But you will have many outdoor Winter activities to enjoy and a variety of concerts, plays, Russian ballets and operas to choose from every night, including a wide range of historical museums and Russian restaurants.
+But you'll have many other activities to enjoy and a variety of concerts, plays, Russian ballets and operas to see in the evening, as well as a wide range of city's top attractions to explore at day.

-For example, if you love ice-skating and skiing, you can have fun at the Victory Park, with one of the largest outdoor rinks, or go to the frozen pond at Yelagin Island, where you will be able to glide hand in hand under twinkling fairy lights surrounded by nature.
+For example, if you love ice-skating and skiing, you can have fun at Victory Park with one of the largest outdoor rinks.
+You can go to the frozen pond at Yelagin Island, and go gliding hand in hand under twinkling fairy lights surrounded by nature.
 And, if you come in January, on day 27th, you can experience a special day for Petersburg residents, which is when the city marks the anniversary of the end of the devasting Siege of Leningrad.

-As you can see, there are many reasons to visit St Petersburg in Winter.
-So don't always follow the crowd, but get a different perspective of Russian life.
-This charming city of Peter the Great with its graceful bridges, glittering palaces and spectacular frozen canals and stunning snow-blanketed parks, is one of the main reasons you should come.☺
+There are many reasons to visit St Petersburg in winter, here we just named a few.
+The city of Peter the Great, with its graceful bridges, glittering palaces, and spectacular frozen canals and stunning snow-blanketed parks, is one of the main reasons you should come.☺

 Wondering what to do in St Petersburg during the Winter?
 Drink a shot of vodka, try traditional Russian food and enjoy the long Russian winter holidays as well as its activities.

-As I wrote early Winter in St Petersburg brings not only beautiful snow views and long mysterious dark nights, but also offers many different outdoor or indoor activities to do such as skiing, ice-skating, snowboarding, ice fishing, sleigh rides, folk shows and much more.
-So, you decide!
+Winter in St Petersburg brings not only beautiful snow views and long dark nights, but also offers many different outdoor and indoor activities to do such as skiing, ice-skating, snowboarding, ice fishing, sleigh rides, folk shows and much more.

-Alternatively, if you don't fancy these activities, then you can plan a visit to the famous Hermitage to see its vast art collection, or go to the Yusupov Palace, the Mikhailovsky Palace (Russian Museum), or the must-see St. Isaac's Cathedral, the Russian Orthodox Church whose golden dome is one of the skyline's most familiar landmarks.
+Alternatively, you can also plan a visit to the famous Hermitage museum to see its vast art collection, or go to the Yusupov Palace, the Mikhailovsky Palace, or see the beautiful St. Isaac's Cathedral, the Russian Orthodox Church whose golden dome is one of the skyline's most familiar landmarks.

-boulevard lined with department stores, boutiques, cafes, restaurants,
+boulevard lined with department stores, boutiques, cafes, Russian restaurants,

 office buildings and old stunning palaces which is richly decorated in winter) and dare our cold and dark.

-For the ultimate Russian winter experience, just head about 12 miles south of the city to Tsarkoe Selo, and take a Troika (three horses with a sleigh riding through the snowy park), or warm up yourself in the Russian sauna at the Dacha.
+For the ultimate Russian winter experience, just head about 12 miles south of the city to Tsarkoe Selo or Pavlosk to try the Russian troika (three horses with a sleigh riding through the snowy park), or warm up yourself in the Russian sauna at the Dacha.

-To cope with the Winter in St Petersburg, all ladies should bring a fur, or at least a nice long puffa coat with a fur lined hood.
-Meanwhile, men should wear a great coat and scarf.
-And, if you don't want to look dirty, blend in to the crowd with black, grey or brown.
+To cope with the winter in St Petersburg, all ladies should bring a fur hat or at least a long puffa coat with a fur-lined hood.
+Meanwhile, men should wear a coat and scarf.
+And, if you don't want to look dirty, blend into the crowd with black, grey, or brown.

-Speaking of cold, if you really can't stand the Winter in St Petersburg, then we suggest you drink one or two shots of Russian vodka.
-In just a few minutes, you will feel warm enough to leave your long underwear, woolen hat and bulky sweater in your suitcase.
+Speaking of cold, if you really can't stand the winter in St Petersburg, then we suggest you drink one or two shots of Russian vodka.
+In just a few minutes, you will feel warm enough to leave your long underwear, woolen hat, and bulky sweater in your suitcase.
 This is a Russian tradition still working today!
 So it should work for you too!☺

-The best time to travel to St Petersburg during Winter is between December and beginning of January, when the cultural life of the city is at full pace, the long Russian holiday season is about to begin and it isn't too cold.
+The best time to travel to St Petersburg during winter is between December and the beginning of January when the cultural life of the city is at full pace, the long Russian holiday season is about to begin, and it isn't too cold.